 Botulism is another neuromuscular junction problem that affects the ocular motor system.
 Signs of cholinergic autonomic hypofunction such as dilated unreactive pupils, urinary retention, and decreased bowel sounds are important clues.

 Graves ophthalmopathy often causes restriction of the inferior recti, occasionally mimicking an upgaze palsy.
 Furthermore, the lid retraction in Graves can be confused with Collier sign.
 A key difference is that the lid retraction in Graves often increases in downgaze (lid lag) rather than in upgaze.
-Proptosis and conjunctival injection are other helpful clues pointing to thyroid disease (11).
-Most patients are hyperthyroid, but some are hypothyroid, and 15% are even euthyroid (103).
-Seventy-five percent already have a history of thyroid dysfunction (43), but this can follow ophthalmopathy months later.
-One of the major breakthroughs in the treatment for thyroid eye disease was the FDA approval of Teprotumumab (36).
+Proptosis and conjunctival injection are other helpful clues pointing to thyroid disease (12).
+Most patients are hyperthyroid, but some are hypothyroid, and 15% are even euthyroid (106).
+Seventy-five percent already have a history of thyroid dysfunction (45), but this can follow ophthalmopathy months later.
+One of the major breakthroughs in the treatment for thyroid eye disease was the FDA approval of Teprotumumab (38).
 This randomized, double-masked, placebo-controlled, phase 3 multicenter trial concluded that among patients with active thyroid disease, teprotumumab improved proptosis, double vision, and quality-of-life when compared to placebo.
 There were no serious adverse events observed.
 However, there have been case reports of otologic symptoms, such as hearing loss (06; 14).

 Imaging of the midbrain and the thalamomesencephalic junction is key to the diagnosis of vertical gaze palsies.
 MRI is preferred and will detect most cases with vascular or neoplastic origin.
 Gaze palsy in parkinsonian conditions like progressive supranuclear palsy correlate with midbrain atrophy, creating the “morning glory sign” (02).